-OUR VISION: Rosebud Elementary School will become a world class school, as measured against national standards, where students are equipped with knowledge, skills, and innovation to be successful academically, civically, and behaviorally.
+Rosebud Elementary School will become a world class school, as measured against national standards, where students are equipped with knowledge, skills, and innovation to be successful academically, civically, and behaviorally.

 Academic Knowledge and Skills

 - The AKS represent the Board of Education’s accepted standards for excellence in academic knowledge and skills in language arts, mathematics, science, and social studies for students in Gwinnett Public Schools.

 History of Rosebud Elementary

-Over the years the Rosebud community has experienced growth and renewal.
-From the last classes of grades 1-7 in 1938 to the classes of kindergarten through fifth grade in 2008, Rosebud’s name bears a legacy of innovation and pride.
-The Gwinnet County Board of Education saw the need for appropriation for a new school to accommodate the South Gwinnett Cluster’s growth.
-As Rosebud Elementary School opened its doors to over 1000 students in 2008, a vast difference from the less than 30 in 1938, it will become a beacon of community pride as a partner with parents, businesses, and the community.
+Over the years since then, the Rosebud community has experienced growth and renewal.
+Early in the 21st century, the Gwinnett County Board of Education saw the need for a new elementary school to accommodate the South Gwinnett Cluster’s growth.
+The current Rosebud Elementary School was built across the street from the original site, and it opened its doors in 2008 to over 1000 students, a vast difference from the 30 students enrolled in the 1930’s.